manfredsteger/polly/README.md

-# KITA Poll 🗳️
+# Polly 🗳️

-A modern, German-language polling and scheduling application designed for Kindergarten (KITA) teams in Bavaria, Germany.
+A modern, open-source polling and scheduling platform for teams.
 Create surveys, schedule meetings, and manage event signups with ease.
+Fully German-language interface, GDPR-compliant, and self-hosted.

 ---